top of page

 Is partnership funding available for Wilderness Field Study?
 Yes!
 The High School Field Study Course follows our Wilderness School Model, and courses facilitate nature connection through art, music, and physical education/outdoor ed.
 The Ecology Credit is an Independent Study option to expand on the learning happening during Wilderness School.

 Who will teach this class?
-Our AMAZING Mr. Dean will be the lead teacher.
+Our AMAZING Mr. Dean and Ms. Amy will once again teaching this course.
 Dean is our resident entimologist with a background in botany and passion for wilderness survival skills.
 He brings energy and life everywhere he goes.
 You're going to love him!
+Amy is a native plant landscaper with a background as an arborist.
+She comes from a family of herbalists, and is an all-around plant and science lover.
+Her passion and enthusiasm for plants and everything nature pours out of her every word and action.
+She's a great person to learn alongside.

 How will the class be graded?
 There are so many ways to assess learning besides written tests and book reports.
 Students will create a portfolio during the year, which will include photographs, nature journal entries, scientific data, art/music compositions, videos, and more.
 Instead of tests, students will demonstrate comprehension of the material through oral presentations and group discussion.
 We have found that this facilitates a deeper understanding of the subject material than any test ever could!
 Throughout the year, Independent Study students will check with teachers informally each week.
 We will also create formal meetings with the teacher to disucss your learning goals, experiments, and projects.
 For your high school transcript, you will need a grade.
 At the end of the year, you'll meet with the teacher to look over your portfolio and learning goals.
 Together you will decide the grade you've earned for your high school transcript.